 Five-time GRAMMY Award winner Terence Blanchard has attained a unique position as an accomplished jazz artist, bandleader, film composer and educator.
 As a teenager, he studied with Ellis Marsalis at the New Orleans Center for Creative Arts.
 While attending Rutgers University, he was offered a position in Art Blakey’s Jazz Messengers, where he served as musical director.
 Blanchard has composed for every Spike Lee film since Mo’ Better Blues, including Lee’s latest project Chi-Raq, and has scored dozens of other films and television shows throughout his career.
 In 2006, he appeared in and composed for Spike Lee’s documentary When the Levees Broke: A Requiem in Four Acts.
 Blanchard’s corresponding recording, A Tale of God’s Will (A Requiem for Katrina), received a GRAMMY Award for Best Large Jazz Ensemble Album in 2007.
 In 2012, Blanchard composed the original score for the George Lucas film Red Tails and composed incidental music for the Broadway revival of A Streetcar Named Desire.
 A year later, he composed his first opera, Champion, about prize- fighting boxer Emile Griffith.
 His latest Blue Note Records release is the electric fusion and R&B infused Breathless, which features his band the E-Collective and vocalist PJ Morton.
 From 2000 to 2011, Blanchard served as Artistic Director of the Thelonious Monk Institute of Jazz Performance.

 Saxophonist and bandleader Igor Butman is Russia’s premier jazz artist.
-Butman was born in Leningrad and began playing clarinet at age 11.
-He studied music at the Rimsky-Korsakov College of Music and received much of his education from listening to nightly jazz broadcasts from Voice of America.
-In 1983, he joined the Oleg Lundstrem Big Band and was soon invited to play with the acclaimed Russian jazz group Allegro.
+Butman was born in St. Petersburg and began playing clarinet at age 11.
+He studied music at the Rimsky-Korsakov College of Music and received much of his jazz education from listening to nightly broadcasts of Voice of America.
+In 1983, Butman joined the Oleg Lundstrem Big Band and was soon invited to play with the acclaimed Russian jazz group Allegro.
 Butman moved to the United States in 1987 to attend the Berklee College of Music.
-Saxophonist Grover Washington, Jr. took Butman under his wing, featuring him in live performances and on recordings like Then & Now.
+Saxophonist Grover Washington, Jr. took Butman under his wing, featuring him in live performances and on recordings like 1988’s Then & Now.
 In 1989, Butman moved to New York, where he worked with some of the top players on the scene.
-He also recorded the solo album Falling Out with Eddie Gomez, Lyle Mays and Marvin Smith.
-He eventually moved back to Russia to serve as the bridge between the Moscow and New York jazz scenes.
-Butman’s most recent release is titled Magic Land and features an all-star band that includes Chick Corea, Jack DeJohnette, John Patitucci, Randy Brecker and Stefon Harris.
+He released his debut solo album, Falling Out, in 1993, with bassist Eddie Gomez, pianist Lyle Mays and drummer Marvin Smith.
+Butman, who in 2011 was named a People’s Artist of the Russian Federation, eventually moved back to Russia to serve as a bridge between the Moscow and New York jazz scenes.
+Butman’s most recent release, Magic Land, features an all-star band that includes Chick Corea, Jack DeJohnette, John Patitucci, Randy Brecker and Stefon Harris.

 Terri Lyne Carrington